danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 ![](ch2_3.png)<br>
 *Figure 2.3: Simple exercise*

-Remember the structure of a web page includes both the html, working javascript file (for example sketch.js) and p5.js associated libraries.
+Remember the structure of a web page should include the html, working javascript file (for example, sketch.js) and p5.js associated libraries.

 - Type the above source code in the working javascript file and then save the code.
-Run the program on ATOM (the live-atom-server with the shortcut Crtl+Alt+L) and you should see just a flashing rectangle on a screen.
+Run the program on ATOM (the live-atom-server with the shortcut Crtl+Alt+L) and you should see a flashing rectangle on a screen.
-- There are few new syntax or slightly different use of syntax here:
+- There are few new examples of syntax, or a slightly different use of syntax, here:
-    - `frameRate()`: This sets the number of frames per second that the computer will run the program.
-The default is 60 and now is set as 15, referring to a slower iteration and thus you can see the background color for each frame quite clearly (You can also compare the flashing rate with the sample code in the previous chapter).
+    - `frameRate()`: This sets the number of frames per second that the computer will use when running the program.
+The default is 60 and now it is set as 15, a slower iteration so you can see the background color for each frame quite clearly (you might also compare the flashing rate with the sample code in the previous chapter).
     - `random(130,140)`: In the earlier sample code the function `random()` took one argument only.
 This sample code gives you a different use of the function with two arguments.
-If you look at the [reference guide](https://p5js.org/reference/#/p5/random)<sup>[10](#myfootnote10)</sup>, it tells you the random function returns a floating-point number, and this means that the number is not an integer but a number with decimals.
-By looking at the description (checking reference is very useful to understand how function and syntax work), it also explains the difference on the number of arguments.
-For this case, the program will return a floating-point number between 130 and up to (but not including) 140.
-Example of such returned value would be, for example, 131.34387.
-Such returned value refers to a grey-scale color value.
+If you look at the [reference guide](https://p5js.org/reference/#/p5/random),[^random] it explains that the random function returns a floating-point number, and this means that the number is not an integer but a number with decimals.
+(The difference in the number of arguments is also explained in the reference.)
+For this case, the program will return a floating-point number between 130 and up to, but not including, 140.
+An example of such a returned value would be 131.34387.
+This refers to a grey-scale color value.
-- Next is to recall our memories in using the web console (Under Tools > Web Developer > Web Console - Ctrl+Shift+K)
+- Next you need to recall using the web console (Under Tools > Web Developer > Web Console - Ctrl+Shift+K)
     - Type `print(width);` and then press enter
     - Type `console.log(width, height);` and then press enter

-You should notice from the responses of the console area (see Figure 2.2), where it displays the actual width in pixel unit (500) when you type the functions `print(width);`.
+You should notice from the responses of the console area (see Figure 2.2) that it displays the actual width in pixel unit (500) when you type the functions `print(width);`.
 Additionally, if you use `console.log(width, height);`, which is the equivalent of the print function in JavaScript (not a p5.js function), the screen displays two numbers 500 and 600.
 With just two lines in the console area, you have asked the program to give you the values of the width and height of the canvas.
-The program can then understand these two names 'width' and 'height'.
-They are the pre-set names in p5.js in which you can use specifically for asking the canvas' dimension.
+The program understands the two names 'width' and 'height'.
+They are the pre-set names in p5.js which you can use specifically for asking the dimensions of the canvas.

 ## 2.3 Variables

-In programming, the use of both width and height is called variables, which is another important concept.
+In programming, both width and height are called variables, which is another important concept.
 Variables are used to store data and information in a computer program.
-You can think of variables as many lockers [need to change metaphor - may be kitchen cabinet, extending with types, capacity, but need to think about the link with memory and physicality /w], and you can put things, replace them with other things, and store them for later retrieval.
-Just like the variable 'width' and 'height' as something what is called 'global variables', in which you can use in any parts of your code.
-However for local variables, it is defined within a structure or a function, then the variable can only be used within that block of code.
+You can think of variables as a container, and you can put things in a given container, replace them with other things, and store them for later retrieval.
+There is also something called a 'global variable', which you can use in any parts of your code.
+Local variables are defined within a structure or a function, and then an only be used within that block of code.
 To define a global variable, you need to define it before the setup of the program, usually in the first few lines of the program.

-To use the earlier example, the value behind 'width' is 500 which is the canvas' width that has been defined in line 2 (see section 2.2.1).
-To continue with the metaphor, a locker with the name 'width' is being labeled and stored the value '500'.
-For this case, it is assigned by default as the program is able to retrieve the measurement of the canvas.
+To use the earlier example, the value behind 'width' is 500 which is the canvas width that has been defined in line 2 (see section 2.2.1).
+To continue with the analogy, a container with the name 'width' is being labeled and has stored the value '500'.
+In this case, it is assigned by default as the program is able to retrieve the measurement of the canvas.

-But you can also assign your own variable names (metaphorically speaking, it is to create your own locker and store other values).
+But, and importantly, you can also assign your own variable names (metaphorically speaking, you can create your own type of container and store other values).

 ```javascript
 let moving_size = 60;